What is aquaplaning?

 What causes aquaplaning?

-For a vehicle to aquaplane there needs to be standing water, such as puddles, on the roads.
+For aquaplaning to happen there needs to be standing water (e.g. puddles) on the roads.
 If it’s been raining for a few minutes, there's a chance of standing water and therefore a risk of aquaplaning.

-Once there's standing water, the risk of aquaplaning is mostly affected by 3 factors:
+Once there's standing water, the risk of aquaplaning is mostly affected by the following 4 factors:

-The deeper the water is, the harder it’ll be for your tyres to keep a steady grip.
+The deeper the water is, the harder it’ll be for your tyres to keep a steady grip and avoid aquaplaning.

 Standing water and puddles can often be deeper than you might think, so always drive with caution.

-Aquaplaning is most likely to occur at higher speeds, and sudden accelerations could cause your car to aquaplane.
+Aquaplaning is most likely to occur at higher speeds.

 It's always important to lower your speed when it's raining heavily, especially if there’s enough rain to form puddles or standing water.